 Professoriate Faculty by School

-Professoriate faculty headcounts are displayed by school of primary appointment.
-The School of Medicine has the highest total number of faculty for all academic years, and its headcount has been increasing steadily every year since 2014–15.
-Humanities & Sciences, with the second highest number of faculty, experienced a decline in headcount each year from 2019–20 through 2021–22, but has rebounded slightly in the last two years.
-The Graduate School of Business also saw a decline in headcount between 2019–20 and 2021–22 and then a rebound, and in 2023–24 is higher than in any other year over the past decade.
+The School of Medicine has the highest total number of faculty for all academic years, and its headcount has been increasing steadily every year since 2015–16.
+Humanities & Sciences has the second highest number of faculty, but its headcount declined since 2019–20.
+The Graduate School of Business saw a decline in headcount between 2019–20 and 2021–22, then rebounded in 2023–24 and remains steady.
 The data are sourced from the IR&DS Faculty Snapshot taken annually on September 1.
 See the Methodology & Definitions section for more details.

 Methodology & Definitions